GoogleCloudPlatform/solutions-floating-ip-patterns-terraform/6-routes-keepalived/README.md

 This pattern deploys two [nginx](https://nginx.org/en/) webservers utilizing a floating IP address.
 When you request the document root (/) from the floating IP address (the IP address of the internal TCP/UDP load balancer) you receive a response that identifies the first or second web server.

 The following diagram shows the architecture that you deploy.
 It consists of two Compute Engine instances running nginx.
-It also contains a static VPC route with the floating IP address as a destination and the primary instance as a next hop. `keepalived` is running on the nginx instances and when it detects a failure of the primary instance, the secondary instance updates the static VPC route to use the secondary instance as the next hop.
+It also contains a static VPC route with the floating IP address as a destination and the primary instance as a next hop. `keepalived` is running on the nginx instances.
+When `keepalived` on the secondary instance detects a failure of the primary instance, it calls a Cloud function that updates the static VPC route to use the secondary instance as the next hop.

 ![Architecture for using a heartbeat mechanism to switch a route's next hop](architecture.svg)